-You also do not need a permit for some residential and minimally-sized communications systems.
+You may not need a permit for some residential and minimally-sized communications systems.

-Special events, such as street fairs that have temporary power installations, require an electrical permit.
+Special events, such as street fairs that have temporary power installations, do require an electrical permit.

-The professional who applies for electrical permits must have a state of Washington electrical contractor’s license.
+The professional who applies for electrical permits must have a state of Washington electrical contractor’s license and a City of Seattle business license.
 Find more information about contractor licensing from the Washington Department of Labor & Industries and the Guide to Seattle's Business License & Taxes.
-Homeowners can do their own work, as long as they both own and occupy the home they’re working on.
+Homeowners may do their own work, as long as they both own and occupy the home they’re working on.

-While we can issue many electrical permits over the counter on the same day that you apply, some permits require plan review.
-For example:
+We can issue many electrical permits over the counter on the same day that you apply.
+Some permits require plan review, for example: